viadonau/Pegelhub-Frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+## Component Tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the component tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Unit tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Make sure the application is running in the background with `ng start`

+Once it is up and running you can run `ng pw-test` to execute the unit tests via [Playwright](https://playwright.dev).

+**Note**:

+Playwright may ask you to first install playwright appropriately.
+If that is the case, the command `npx playwright install` has to be executed before running the tests.

+## Compodoc

+Serves as a documentation tool for this Angular application.
+Based on the source code it generates a good-looking and easy-to-understand documentation that is easily accessible.

+### Build

+Execute the command `ng compodoc:build` to generate the documentation.

+### Serve

+Execute the command `ng compodoc:serve` to serve the documentation and gain access to it.
+The documentation should be available on port **8080**.

+**Note**

+The build command should always be executed before starting with the serve procedure.
+If this is not the case, the documentation will not be accessible.

+### Build and Serve (combined)

+Execute the command `ng compodoc:build-and-serve` to combine the build and serve procedures into one step.

-## Further help
+## Highcharts

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Represents a JavaScript charting library based on SVG and some canvas/WebGL.
+Used to show all kind of diagrams and charts across the application.